ganeshkcs/END2/S1/Readme.md

 We back propagate to reduce the loss, so to minimise the loss the weights are adjusted from the output layer, so the output layer is dependent on the prevevious layer output, similarly all the layers output are dependent on their previous layer outputs, this is called chain rule in neural networks.

+## Neural Network:

+Rewrite the Colab file and:

+* remove the last activation function
+* make sure there are in total 44 parameters
+* run it for 2001 epochs